 - Make sure that you have social sharing icons on your blog articles so others can share with their friends.

-In my opinion, the primary goal of your content marketing is to secure new subscribers to your list.
-Sure, adding followers on social media is cool and can even be fun, but the bottom line is that you don’t own those channels, so both the follower and the channels can go away or change significantly at any time.
+The primary goal of your content marketing efforts is to secure new subscribers to your list.
+Sure, adding followers on social media is nice, but because you don’t own those channels, it’s important to focus your efforts on the “online real estate” you own.

 - Include opt-in forms on your homepage, sidebar, popups and even embed them into the posts themselves.